 For example, if you choose to "Mute domain googlevideo.com, apply to device My iPhone", Firewalla will generate a specific mute rule in Alarm Settings -> Video Activity, which results in no alarm will be generated and sent when My iPhone access *.googlevideo.com.

 Alarm Handling - Block

 The "Block" button on alarms UI means, based on the alarm details, you determine it is unsafe to access the site, you want to block it for future access.

 Under the alarm that you want to Block, tap "Block" button.
 Determine whether to block this device / all devices from accessing an IP address, a specific domain, or a certain type of activity, then tap on the choice.

 - All blocking options will archive not only this alarm, but also archive all similar alarms you see in the alarm list.

 - All blocking options will also create a blocking rule to the little box.
 Similar activity happens again in the future will be blocked automatically by Firewalla.
 The generated rule can be seen in "Rules" UI.

 - The difference between block domain/block site/block IP address boils down to the number of IP addresses to be blocked (Domain > Site > IP address).

-To view generated blocking rules, checked out this article: learn more about Rules.
+To view, edit or delete the generated blocking rules, checked out this article: learn more about Rules.

 Alarm Handling - Detail